ZxnoVRC/ZxnoVRC/README.md

 Hi, I’m Zxno
-I’m interested in C# Programming
-I’m currently learning Unity
-reach me on discord: smallweenyzeeny
+I’m interested in C# Programming, Luau and Python reach me on discord: teenyween

 <!---
 ZxnoVRC/ZxnoVRC is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.